openstack/neutron-lib/doc/source/contributor/callbacks.rst

   details as to why can be found line 937 of `dictobject <https://hg.python.org/releasing/2.7.9/file/753a8f457ddc/Objects/dictobject.c>`_).
-  A mutation could happen if a 'subscribe'/'unsubscribe' operation interleaves with the execution of the notify loop.
+  A mutation could happen if a 'subscribe'/'unsubscribe' operation interleaves with the execution of the publish loop.
 Albeit there is a possibility that things may end up in a bad state, the registry works correctly under the assumption that subscriptions happen at the very beginning of the life of the process and that the unsubscriptions (if any) take place at the very end.
   In this case, chances that things do go badly may be pretty slim.
 Making the registry